LIRR adds trains for St. Patrick's Day Parade in NYC

 The LIRR is running six extra trains from Babylon to Penn Station at 8:39 a.m., 9:10 a.m., 9:39 a.m., 10:10 a.m., 10:39 a.m. and 11:13 a.m.

-Alcohol will not be allowed on trains Saturday and Sunday, the LIRR says.
+No alcohol will be allowed on trains Saturday and Sunday, the LIRR said.

 Comments